Virgin Islands cliffs where missing American's backpack was found focus of search - 41NBC News | WMGT-DT

 Rescuers in the U.S. Virgin Islands on Thursday expanded their search for a missing American medical school graduate whose backpack was found on a cliff, officials said.

-Even though searchers are taking a fresh look for 48-year-old Lucy Schuhmann on remote cliffs of Ram Head, Virgin Islands National Park spokesman Thomas Kelly said rescuers do not believe she fell.
+Even though searchers are taking a fresh look for Lucy Schuhmann, 48, on remote cliffs of Ram Head, Virgin Islands National Park spokesman Thomas Kelley said rescuers do not believe she fell.

 Most of the area below Ram Head is jagged rocks, not water, so if anyone had fallen off, rescuers probably would have found a body by now.

-“There’s no evidence of it and we don’t have any reasons to think that” Schuhmann fell, Virgin Islands National Park spokesman Thomas Kelley told NBC News.
+“There’s no evidence of it and we don’t have any reasons to think that” Schuhmann fell, Kelley told NBC News.
 “You have to understand that there is no water under most of that area.”

 A backpack with Schuhmann’s ID was found on top of Ram Head.